-Are you familiar with the role ‘hospital teacher’ and what they to support children?
+Are you familiar with the role of ‘hospital teacher’ and what do they do to support children?

 At the start of 2018, I led teacher training at a PRU in Harrow, London.
 I worked with 3 colleagues who were ‘hospital teachers’, a first for me.
 They were attached to the PRU but had a remit to work with children who are hospitalised and off school long-term.